timmyreilly/CognitiveServicesFunction/README.md

 }
 ```

-This file should be placed adjacent to BlobTriggerCSharp
+This file should be placed adjacent to the BlobTriggerCSharp directory